 Let your kids play reporter for the day and interview the grandparents!
 Guide them to think of a few questions they can ask about the history of Singapore and their own stories of growing up in early Singapore.
 For younger kids, capture the interview on video.
-Older kids may prefer to write out their answers into a news article or story.
+Older kids may prefer to write out their answers in a news article or story.

 8. Go shopping

 Visit a flea market and scout for items from yesteryear that will provide great conversation starters on various aspects of our history.
 Look for things like old toys, books, artwork, crockery and clogs.
-Check out the China Square Central Flea Market or Sungei Road Thieves Market (closed).
+Check out the China Square Central Flea Market (closed) or Sungei Road Thieves Market (closed).

 9. Role play